 Saviom also can be integrated with different tools.
 These include email, MS Project, and Excel.

 - Contact the provider for a quote that is customized to your organization.

 Resource Guru is a platform that provides a simple way to schedule people, equipment, and other resources.

-The software has a calendar style interface allowing you to get a clear overview of what each resource is working on and availability; this lets you maximize resource utilization.
+The software has a calendar-style interface allowing you to get a clear overview of what each resource is working on and its availability; this lets you maximize resource utilization.

 With individual resource dashboards, there is transparency as to responsibilities.

 The software also lets you monitor business performance, allow for capacity planning, and reports monitor the utilization of your team.

 - Resource Guru offers a grasshopper plan for $3/person, per month

 - The blackbelt plan costs $5/person, per month

 - There is also a master plan for $8/person, per month